The 6 Best Boat Enclosures to Have It Made in the Shade

 These enclosures create large protected areas of your boat, and they can be used in concert with various types of permanent or removable roof structures (see below on bimini tops).

-A camper-style enclosure is usually constructed largely from thick durable fabric that offers protection against the elements and adds privacy, but note that they usually reduce the view out of, and fresh air passing over, large portions of your boat.
+A camper-style enclosure is usually constructed largely from thick, durable fabric that offers protection against the elements and adds privacy.
+However, it usually reduces the view out of, and fresh air passing over, large portions of your boat.

 These types of boat enclosures are also typically custom-made.
 For example, here's a variety of boat camper enclosures from Great Lakes Skipper.
-However, If you're not too keen on this route, there are still plenty of ready-built and makeshift DIY options listed for you below.
+However, if you're not too keen on this route, there are still plenty of ready-built and makeshift DIY options listed below.

 2. Polycarbonate or Acrylic Panels

 Polycarbonates and acrylics are both essentially transparent plastics.
-The former is the most durable and the more expensive, while acrylic is more flexible and more affordable, but not quite so shatterproof.
+The former is the most durable and the most expensive, while acrylic is more flexible and more affordable but not quite as shatterproof.

 You can have a see-through enclosure fabricated out of these materials in almost any shape and design.
-Create a weather-resistant and wind-resistant enclosure around as much of your boat as you would like.
+You can create a weather-resistant and wind-resistant enclosure around as much of your boat as you like.

 Most boaters design such enclosures around the driver's area and the seating nearest to the cockpit.
 More readily removable fabric or vinyl sheeting can always be used in concert with plastic paneling.
 Check out some examples here.